Odjit/KindredSchematics/README.md

 ## Build Mode & Palette System (Preview for Testing)

 Sneak Peek for **Build Mode** and **Palette System** aimed at making construction more intuitive and efficient.
 These features allow you to quickly browse through prefabs, place tiles down, and manage your build palette.
 Try them out and [share your feedback](https://discord.gg/Tp4yBzhKVs)!
+Again, DO NOT use this on a live server!
+Some tilemodels will not work properly and can cause issues.
+This is a preview for testing purposes only.
+D:<

 ### Build Mode